li-emily/Final_Project/README.md

 ## Dashboard:

-* Code utilized to build Dashboard can be found under the Flask folder of the repository.
+* Code utilized to build Dashboard can be found here:
 * Conceptualization of Dashboard can be found in the link below:

 ## Presentation: